The Team (Left to right) - Gareth Williams, Karen Chilcott, Tony Painter, Nick Berry, Alison Salvador

 Your first point of contact will be our Grants Officer, Tony Painter, who will guide you through the application process.

-Your application will then be dealt with by your assigned Grants Officer, right up until the Steering Group meeting.
+Your application will then be dealt with by your assigned Grants Officer, right up until the Funding Committee meeting.
 They will work closely with you and will help with any queries you may have.
-Once you have received notification that your project is to be considered by the Steering Group then you will be contacted by a Project Liaison Officer who will make an appointment to come and visit your project site.
-If successful at the Steering Group, your Grants Officer will continue to look after your project, supported by Karen Chilcott our Finance & Support Officer, right through to the draw down of your last penny.
-The Operations Manager will monitor ongoing compliance.
+Once you have received notification that your project is to be considered by the Funding Group then you will be contacted by a Project Liaison Officer who will make an appointment to come and visit your project site.
+If your project is funded, your Grants Officer will continue to look after your project, supported by Karen Chilcott our Finance & Support Officer, right through to the draw down of your last penny.
+The Operations Manager will monitor ongoing compliance of your project.

 From your initial enquiry to completion of funding, the Grants and Project Liaison Officers are trained to help you with every aspect of your project.
-Each member of the team is on hand to offer assistance and advice to ensure that your application is complete and compliant prior to consideration by our Steering Groups and in the future.
+Each member of the team is on hand to offer assistance and advice to ensure that your application is complete and compliant prior to consideration by our Funding committee and in the future.

 If you are based in Scotland then you will also be assisted by our local representative Michael Cunningham.